Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+Still, apart from the official crash test results there are other things we need to be aware of.
 The first vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
-On the other hand, when it comes to weight, a factor that most people underestimate, X-Type offers a marginal difference of 6% more metal.
+On the other hand, taking kerb weight as an important factor into account, X-Type offers a marginal difference of 6% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Rover as a brand displays somewhat better results, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Rover with an average rating of 4.5, and models under the Jaguar badge with 4.2 out of 5.
-Independent research findings rank 75 as average reliability-wise, and X-Type is more or less at the same level.That apart, owners of different cars powered by the same engine as Rover 75 rank it on average as 5.0 out of 5, exactly the same as the other one.
+Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Rover as a brand displays somewhat better results, all the models observed together.
+That's the official data, while our visitors describe reliability of Rover with an average rating of 4.5, and models under the Jaguar badge with 4.2 out of 5.
+Independent research findings rank 75 as average reliability-wise, and X-Type is more or less at the same level.That apart, owners of different cars powered by the same engine as Rover 75 rank it on average as 5.0, while the one under the competitor's bonnet gets 4.7 out of 5.

 Performance & Fuel economy